 Your Combined Daily Attendance is Attendees Per Day X Number of Days - even if the same people are coming each day.
 For example, if your Aunt Susie attends the rehearsal dinner and the wedding, you would count her as 2 in your estimated total attendance.

 Count the number of calendar days on which event activities are held – even if for only an hour or two.
 For example, if an event starts at 10:00 PM and goes past midnight you will need to select 2 coverage days.
 Be sure to include any days that will be used for set-up or break down.

-An additional insured is an entity which has an insurable interest on claims arising out of your negligence as the named insured.
-Common additional insureds are the owner, landlord, manager or tenant of a venue.
-By providing an additional insured status, they are now entitled to defense and indemnity (if policy limits have not been exhausted) under your policy with no responsibility for premium payments.
+An Additional Insured is an entity which has an insurable interest on claims arising out of your negligence as the Named Insured.
+Common Additional Insureds are the owner, landlord, manager or tenant of a venue.
+By providing an Additional Insured status, they are now entitled to defense and indemnity (if policy limits have not been exhausted) under your policy with no responsibility for premium payments.

-We can accept applications and payments outside of our website on a very limited basis and for only certain types of events.
+We can accept applications and payments outside of our website on a very limited basis and for certain types of events.
 If you don’t have a credit card or debit card, please contact us at least 30 days before the start date of your event at 855-493-8368 or firstname.lastname@example.org.